Sarah McLaughlin | March 6, 2023

 Exploring the world through a new lens

 Even before her tour, Murugi was passionate about photography.
 She arrived in Spain prepared with her digital camera, but when a fellow traveler let her borrow his film camera, she instantly fell in love.
 “With digital, you can do what’s called ‘spray and pray,’ meaning you can take as many pictures as possible,” she explains.
 “But film requires a lot more patience.
 You have to know the settings, you have to slow down.”
-This extra layer of care forced Murugi to be more mindful of her surroundings, leading to more meaningful memories and even better photos.
+This extra layer of care forced Murugi to be more mindful of her surroundings, leading to even better photos.
 In fact, slowing down pushed her forward.
 “I feel like I was finally able to see photos after that tour,” she says.

-But switching from digital to film wasn’t the only surprising twist in Murugi’s growth.
-She was used to shooting landscapes—and Spain didn’t disappoint—but she found herself looking closer at people instead of places.
+With a film camera in hand, Murugi was drawn to taking portraits of the people around her.
 That included the fellow travelers she bonded with on tour, but even more so, the locals she saw along the way.
 “I wanted to show the people living their daily lives—with their permission, of course.”

-Plus, as she pushed herself to step outside of her comfort zone and approach new people, she noticed herself developing a new sense of confidence and self-assurance.
+As she pushed herself to step outside of her comfort zone and approach new people, she noticed herself developing a new sense of confidence and self-assurance.
 This personal development continued to grow throughout tour—and looking back from where she is today, Murugi knows it also inspired her to say “yes” to the many new adventures that came her way long after the Spain trip ended.

 1/9 Iguzu, Argentina 2018